← all posts

 Put the two on one plot and the shape of the tradeoff falls out.
 Two things jump out.

 Quality (right = better) against speed (up = faster).
-DeepSeek V4 sits high-right, fast and capable; Opus is far-right but slow; Sonnet 5 is strong but slowest.
+DeepSeek V4 sits high-right, fast and capable; Opus is far-right, slower than the local box; Sonnet 5 is strong but slowest.

 First, DeepSeek V4 sits up in the fast-and-capable corner, next to models it has no business keeping up with.
 Second, Opus and Fable are out on their own to the right, the best diffs by a clear margin, just slower than the local box to get there.
 For the single best answer that is where to go.
 For the day-to-day, where you mostly want a capable agent that turns things around quickly and doesn't meter you, the local model is the one to reach for.